 and Toddlers that can easily be packed in the lunchbox.
 Or you know... in your adult bags!

-Made with No Refined Sugar, Gluten-Free, Vegan and packed the healthy ingredients, these peanut butter balls also make perfect workout snacks or treats to have on the go.
+Made with No Refined Sugar, Gluten-Free, Vegan just like my Peanut Butter Banana Oatmeal Cookies and my No Bake Peanut Butter Balls, these peanut butter balls make perfect workout snacks or healthy treats to have on the go.

 And bonus point: they don't need to be refrigerated, are made without a food processor and are energy balls without dates (aka no soaking time!).

-One of the thing I like the most about these energy snacks: they are Peanut Butter Energy Balls made with No Flax Seeds and No Dates.
+One of the thing I like the most about these energy snacks: they are Bliss Balls made with No Dates - so they do not need a long soaking time or require the use of a food processor!

-They simply require pantry essential ingredients most of us often already have in their kitchen!
+They are simply made with pantry essential ingredients most of us often already have in their kitchen.

-To make these Peanut Butter Bliss Balls, I used (see quantities below):
+To make these Peanut Butter Bliss Balls, I used (scroll to recipe card for all quantities):

 You can use Smooth or Crunchy Peanut Butter - it is up to you.
 I personally love the crunch bits of peanuts bring to peanut butter so I used Crunchy one, but the recipe will work perfectly with smooth peanut butter too.